Meshcloud/deployhero.github.io/adding-a-docker-registry.md

 sudo sh -c "docker run --entrypoint htpasswd registry:2 -Bbn testuser testpassword > /docker-data/auth/htpasswd"
 ```

 Docker registries also need to present a valid SSL certificate, so we will use the [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) to retrieve a valid SSL certificate for us.
 The proxy-companion also needs a nginx config template file.
-Fetch it _on the docker-registry \_machine:_ \_
+Fetch it _on the docker-registry-machine:_

 ```bash
 sudo mkdir -p /docker-data/nginx/templates